GirishCodeAlchemy/gcp-code-template/Challenge Lab/Implement Cloud Security Fundamentals on Google Cloud: Challenge Lab.md

 You must now use the service account you have configured when creating a new Kubernetes Engine private cluster.
 The new cluster configuration must include the following:

-- The cluster must be called orca-cluster-270
+- The cluster must be called orca-cluster-xxx
 - The cluster must be deployed to the subnet orca-build-subnet
-- The cluster must be configured to use the orca-private-cluster-813-sa service account.
+- The cluster must be configured to use the orca-private-cluster-xxx-sa service account.
 - The private cluster options enable-master-authorized-networks, enable-ip-alias, enable-private-nodes, and enable-private-endpoint must be enabled.
 - Once the cluster is configured you must add the internal ip-address of the orca-jumphost compute instance to the master authorized network list.